lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 **FEATURE**

-**7. How would you like this feature to work?
-Describe your expectations in terms of outcomes/products/behaviors.**
+**7. How would you like this feature to work?**
+Describe your expectations in terms of outcomes/products/behaviors.

 **8. How urgent is this request?
 (Urgent/Not Urgent)**

 **9. Why is this feature important to you?**

-**10. Is there a deadline or other scheduled constraint driving your request?"**

-## I like this!
-**Is your feature request related to a problem?
+**10. Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**11. Is there a deadline or other scheduled constraint driving your request?"**

-**Additional context**
+**12. Additional context**
 Add any other context or screenshots about the feature request here.

+**STOP HERE.
+INFORMATION BELOW IS TO BE FILLED OUT BY WORKGROUPS AS PART OF TRIAGE AND WORK BREAKDOWN PROCESS**

+**Estimated person hours to complete:**

+**Key people (use @ assignment for people whose input will be necessary):**

+**Key dependencies:**
+Are there other tasks that need to be completed first?

+**Constraints:**
+Is there a resource constraint that may affect the development of the feature?

+**Gantt chart needed?
+Attach link and/or screenshot.**